 All of these are questions that can be sparked by reading the description on the front and back of the seed packet.

-Middle and high school aged children who are learning about genus and species can practice binomial nomenclature by reading a seed packet.
+Middle school aged children who are learning about genus and species can practice binomial nomenclature by reading a seed packet.
 Rich discussions about the following topics can be explored together:

 - What is binomial nomenclature?